MC-Student/MC-Student/README.md

 - 👋 Hi, I’m @MC-Student - computer science major, finance minor!
 - 👀 I’m interested in Software Development/Engineering.
-The fields of AI, Cybersecurity, and FinTech are some of my favorites!
-Especially anything cross-disciplinary.
+The fields of FinTech (I'm a finance minor), Cybersecurity, and AI are some of my favorites!
 - 🌱 I’m currently a senior and am finishing up the major (graduating in June), so I'm applying to entry level/new grad opportunities in back-end software engineering.
 - 💞️ I’m looking to collaborate on projects hopefully in the near future...